Introduction

 Fatigue and Weakness

-Fatigue and weakness are common presenting symptoms of anemia, a condition characterized by a deficiency in red blood cells or hemoglobin.
+Fatigue and weakness are common anemia symptoms, a condition characterized by a deficiency in red blood cells or hemoglobin.
 The reduced oxygen-carrying capacity of the blood in anemia leads to a generalized feeling of tiredness and lack of energy, which can significantly impact an individual’s daily activities and quality of life.

 Fatigue